 (back to top)

 Article II Ethical Principles

-The following ethical principles concerning the scientific use of animals are a restatement of those articulated by the Canadian Council on Animal Care in the Guidelines and supplementary documentation and policies.
+The following ethical principles concerning the scientific use of animals are a restatement of those articulated by the Canadian Council on Animal Care in the Standards and supplementary documentation and policies.
 These principles shall guide the Committee in its decisions concerning all research and teaching protocols and in its recommendation or implementation of policy within the University:

 The use of animals in research and teaching is acceptable only if it promises to contribute to understanding of fundamental or applied biological principles, and to the development of knowledge that can reasonably be expected to benefit humans or animals.

 Animals should be used only if the researcher's best efforts to find an alternative have failed.
 A continuing sharing of knowledge, review of the literature, and adherence to the Russell-Burch "Three R" tenets of "Replacement, Reduction and Refinement" are also requisites.
 Those using animals should employ the most humane methods on the smallest number of appropriate animals required to obtain valid information.

 If animals must be used, they should be maintained in a manner that provides for their physical comfort and psychological well-being, where species-specific needs and vulnerabilities are taken fully into account.

 Animals must not be subjected to unnecessary pain or distress.
 The experimental design must offer them every practicable safeguard, whether in research, or in teaching procedures.
 Cost and convenience must not take precedence over an animal's physical and mental well-being.

 Expert opinion must attest to the potential scientific value of studies with animals if it is to be considered justified.
 Expert opinion is determined by external peer review or internal review which must include impartial third party review.
 Such a review meets the threshold test for a submission to move to ethical review.